-An active community volunteer, Amelia has significant experience with nonprofit management and board governance, honed through her years of service with organizations such as the Junior League of Lexington and the Fayette County Bar Association.
+As an active community volunteer, Amelia has significant experience with nonprofit management and board governance, honed through years of service with organizations including the Kentucky Bar Association, the Fayette County Bar Association, and the Junior League of Lexington.
 She also served as Executive Director of the Kentucky Bar Foundation and IOLTA Fund, the statewide charitable arm of the Kentucky Bar Association.

 For her many accomplishments, Amelia has earned a Martindale-Hubbell Distinguished℠ Peer-Review Rating and was named Outstanding Young Lawyer by the Fayette County Bar Association, among other distinctions.

 Bankruptcy & Financial Restructuring: Amelia offers skilled guidance to all types of constituencies in insolvency situations.
 She has represented business and individual debtors, and also creditors, in chapter 7, 11, 12, and 13 bankruptcy cases.
-She has provided counsel to clients in reorganizations, liquidations, and out-of-court workouts, and her business clients have included marinas, trucking companies, coal companies, a gas jobber, a convenience store operator, cattle stockyards, a clothing retailer, commercial real estate companies, and a specialty shipping company.
+She has provided counsel to clients in reorganizations, liquidations, and out-of-court workouts, and her business clients have included banks, credit unions, hemp companies, manufacturers, marinas, trucking companies, coal companies, a gas jobber, a convenience store operator, cattle stockyards, a clothing retailer, commercial real estate companies, and a specialty shipping company.
 Combined with her training as a mediator, these experiences make her a strong asset in debtor-creditor relations matters.

 Business Litigation: While Amelia has training in civil mediation, she is also prepared to help clients with highly intricate civil litigation disputes both in and outside the realm of bankruptcy.
 She has experience in adversary proceedings related to bankruptcy cases, as well as in state court litigation.
 She joins a team of trial attorneys at SKO that have earned the firm recognition by Benchmark Litigation as a leading litigation firm in Kentucky.